Strong maximum a posteriori estimation in Banach spaces with Gaussian priors: Introduction

-This paper proves the existence of strong modes in any separable Banach space with any Gaussian prior, as originally claimed by \citet[Theorem~3.5]{DashtiLawStuartVoss2013}, and shows that strong modes are equivalent to the other types of small-ball modes present in the literature: the weak mode (\Cref{def:mode}) and the generalised strong mode (\Cref{def:generalised_mode}).
+This article proves the existence of strong modes for posteriors of the form \eqref{eq:Bayesian_posterior} defined on a separable Banach space with any Gaussian prior, as originally claimed by \citet[Theorem~3.5]{DashtiLawStuartVoss2013}, and shows that strong modes are equivalent in this setting to the other types of small-ball modes present in the literature: the weak mode (\Cref{def:mode}) and the generalised strong mode (\Cref{def:generalised_mode}).

 \begin{theorem} Let $X$ be a separable Banach space equipped with a centred nondegenerate Gaussian prior $\mu_0$.
-Let $\mu^y$ be the corresponding Bayesian posterior \eqref{eq:Bayesian_posterior} with continuous potential $\Phi$, and suppose that, for each $\eta > 0$, there exists $K(\eta) \in \Reals$ such that
+Let $\mu^y$ be the corresponding Bayesian posterior of the form \eqref{eq:Bayesian_posterior} for some continuous potential $\Phi \colon X \to \Reals$, and suppose that, for each $\eta > 0$, there exists $K(\eta) \in \Reals$ such that